1egoman/fuzzy-picker/README.md

 [![Build Status](https://travis-ci.org/1egoman/fuzzy-switcher.svg?branch=master)](https://travis-ci.org/1egoman/fuzzy-switcher)
 # React Fuzzy Picker
- A React component that implements a fuzzy picker (similar to Sublime Text's command pallete).
+ A React component that implements a fuzzy picker (similar to Sublime Text's command palette or Slack's channel switcher).
 In a nutshell, it provides a quick way for user's to pick from a long list of items.

 ![Here's what it looks like!](assets/example.gif)